Anthrocon/www/content/Dealers & Artists/dealers/index.md

 ## Table Pricing for 2025

+> Note: updated 2026 pricing to be provided at a later date

 Our table prices for the Dealers Room are listed below. **Please note: ELECTRICAL POWER IS NOT INCLUDED, except for Booths.** If your table has a need for power, please contact our Dealers Room team once you have been confirmed for a space.

 **These prices are for dealership space only**, and do NOT INCLUDE a Dealer membership!
 Dealer memberships are the same cost as Attending memberships, and you may purchase upgrades to Dealer/Sponsor or Dealer/Supersponsor.